emmahone/Local-Storage-Operator-reference/README.md

 [Source](https://docs.openshift.com/container-platform/4.12/storage/persistent_storage/persistent_storage_local/persistent-storage-local.html)

 ## What is a VolumeAttachment?
-A VolumeAttachment is a resource that represents the connection between a PersistentVolume and a node in the cluster.
-When a Pod is scheduled on a node, the Kubernetes scheduler tries to find a suitable PersistentVolume to bind to the Pod's PersistentVolumeClaim.
-If a suitable PersistentVolume is found, a VolumeAttachment is created to represent the connection between the PersistentVolume and the node where the Pod is running.
+A `VolumeAttachment` is a resource that represents the connection between a `PersistentVolume` and a `node` in the cluster.
+When a `Pod` is scheduled on a `node`, the kube-scheduler tries to find a suitable `PersistentVolume` to bind to the Pod's `PersistentVolumeClaim`.
+If a suitable `PersistentVolume` is found, a `VolumeAttachment` is created to represent the connection between the `PersistentVolume` and the `node` where the `Pod` is running.

 The VolumeAttachment resource contains information about the PersistentVolume, the node where the Pod is running, and the mount point where the PersistentVolume is attached to the node.
 This information is used by the kubelet to mount the PersistentVolume into the Pod's container.